The-Known-Galaxy/archives/sith/group_legends/a_duel_of_fate/a_duel_of_fate.md

 As Kel emerged from the other side of the pond he was greeted by my Lightsaber crashing down onto him, he quickly reacted and collided with me, putting us both in a deadlock position.
 I was furious, how could an old man like this be so equal to me?

-Kel glared down at me, his determined gaze carried the hope of a thousand Jedi, “I will not let any more minds be corrupted by evil!” he proclaimed.
+Kel glared down at me, his determined gaze carried the hope of a thousand Jedi, â€œI will not let any more minds be corrupted by evil!â€ he proclaimed.

-“You call yourself righteous, Jedi!
+â€œYou call yourself righteous, Jedi!
-You are vermin, and like any vermin, I will be your exterminator” My voice bellowed out across the barren land, waking up any fauna that has somehow survived this planet.
+You are vermin, and like any vermin, I will be your exterminatorâ€ My voice bellowed out across the barren land, waking up any fauna that has somehow survived this planet.
-I stabbed and prodded at Kel’s defence, trying to find any weakness I could, The fight grew longer, and the distance between us and the temple grew further.
+I stabbed and prodded at Kelâ€™s defence, trying to find any weakness I could, The fight grew longer, and the distance between us and the temple grew further.

 Kel suddenly retaliated, he had been waiting for this moment to strike, almost as if he had adapted the technique of a mantis.